ypollet/Sphaeroptica-Frontend/README.md

-# Sphaeroptica-Orthanc
+# Sphaeroptica-Frontend
-Orthanc Plugin for Sphaeroptica
+Vue Frontend of Sphaeroptica